faisal7806/frappe-server-side/Multi-lingual-UI.md

 ## A. DocLayer

 DocLayer is a pattern by which we can layer any record (doc) in the system with masks or layers.
 These layers will be rendered on the client side and will over-ride properties of the layers below it.
-This pattern will used to implement multi-lingual views as well as customizations in DocTypes
+This pattern will be used to implement multi-lingual views as well as customizations in DocTypes

 ### Design / Implementation